Open-system dynamics in local Lindbladians with chaotic spectra: Lindblad models with Ginibre statistics

-The marginal distribution $\rho_{X}(x)$, together with a Gaussian curve $\mathcal{N}(\overline{X},\sigma_X)$, is shown in Fig.~\ref{fig:ee4}(c).
+We further illustrate the detailed distribution of the exponentially many eigenvalues in the complex plane by evaluating their marginal distributions as \eq{ \rho_X(x) = \int dy \rho(x,y) , \qquad\rho_Y(y) = \int dx \rho(x,y), } where we write the complex eigenvalues $\lambda=x+iy$ in terms of their real and imaginary part. $\rho(x,y)$ is the full density of states normalized such that $\int dx dy \rho(x,y)=1$.
+If the individual terms in the Lindbladian were truly independent of each other, following the central limit theorem, the eigenvalues would have a Gaussian distribution (as is the case for local density of states for generic closed quantum systems \cite{rigol2008thermalization,torres2016realistic}).
+To test this, the marginal distribution $\rho_{X}(x)$, together with a Gaussian curve $\mathcal{N}(\overline{X},\sigma_X)$, is shown in Fig.~\ref{fig:ee4}(c).
 While the Gaussian curve qualitatively captures the shape of the spectral density, the Lindblad spectrum is not symmetric about its mean due to important physical differences between eigenoperators with larger and smaller values of Re$(\lambda)$.
 We estimate this asymmetry using the skewness parameter as \eq{ \tilde{\mu}_3 = \frac{1}{\sigma_X^3} \int \text{d} x \rho_X(x) (x-\overline{X})^3.} For the dissipative Ising model, we obtain $\tilde{\mu}_3 =0.478$.
 Notwithstanding these differences, the spectrum has a single sharp peak with the majority of the eigenvalues contained within the first 2 standard deviations of the Gaussian envelope $\mathcal{N}(\overline{X},\sigma_X)$, which we use to define the bulk of the spectrum.
 In Fig.~\ref{fig:ee4}(a), it is apparent that there are eigenvalues that are not part of this bulk of the spectrum, as they lie at values of $\text{Re}(\lambda)>\overline{X}+2\sigma_X$, where the Gaussian curve in Fig.~\ref{fig:ee4}(c) is extremely small.
 These eigenvalues and the corresponding eigenoperators determine the longest time dynamics of our system, which may be quite different from the short-time dynamics dictated by the bulk of the spectrum.
 While the fraction of the eigenvalues found in these regions vanishes in the thermodynamic limit, it is difficult to clearly specify the location of this crossover for the numerically accessible system sizes that are analyzed here.

 In Fig.~\ref{fig:ee4}(d), we show the marginal distribution $\rho_Y(y)$ as a function of the imaginary parts of the eigenvalues.
 It qualitatively matches the Gaussian distribution $\mathcal{N}(0,\sigma_Y)$ for values away from the real axis.
 An enhanced peak that deviates from the Gaussian behavior at $\text{Im}(\lambda)=0$ can be attributed to $\mathcal{O}(\sqrt{d_L})$ number of eigenvalues with exactly zero imaginary part (see inset in Fig.~\ref{fig:ee4}(d)), expected for real Ginibre matrices \cite{edelman1994many}.